vmmmvr/vmmmvr/README.md

 ### What are the things am looking forward to:

-- Build systems that server 100K of regualar costumers
+- Build systems that server hundreds of thousands of users

 ### reach me: